AyumuKuwahara/ayumukuwahara.github.io/_pages/cv.md

 Work experience
 ======
+* JSPS Overseas Research Fellow, Center for Star and Planet Formation (StarPlan), Globe Institute, University of Copenhagen, 2026-
+  * working with Michiel Lambrechts
-* postdoc, Center for Star and Planet Formation (StarPlan), Globe Institute, University of Copenhagen, 2023-
+* postdoc, Center for Star and Planet Formation (StarPlan), Globe Institute, University of Copenhagen, 2023-2026
   * working with Michiel Lambrechts